talus-analytics-bus/talus-gatsby-starter/README.md

 6.  **Build AWS Stack**

-    In the `/CloudFormation/` directory, update all project specific names and tags in the `deploy-stack.sh`, `update-stack.sh`, scripts, and update site-specific passwords in the `build-stack.yaml`.
+    In the `/CloudFormation/` directory, update all project specific names and tags in the `deploy-stack.sh`, `update-stack.sh`, scripts, and update site-specific passwords in the `build-stack.yaml` inside `authObject` on line 160.
 Do not commit these passwords to github, but commit all other template and script changes.
 These scripts serve as a record for the exact values used for deployment, updating, and tagging CloudFormation stacks.

     After updating both scripts, run `deploy-stack.sh` to build the site deployments: